|Products||Part Number||Data Rate|

 Works out-of-the-box with default BIOS

-Our chipsets feature industry-leading I/O performance and margin, running up to 2666 Mbps and leveraging advanced power management techniques to meet stringent thermal requirements and reduce cost of ownership.
-The server DIMM chipsets enable a wide array of memory-intensive applications, including real-time analytics, in-memory computing, virtualization and business intelligence.
+Our chipsets feature industry-leading I/O performance and margin, running up to 4800 MT/s and leveraging advanced power management techniques to meet stringent thermal requirements and reduce cost of ownership.
+Rambus DIMM chipsets enable a wide array of memory-intensive applications, including real-time analytics, in-memory computing, virtualization and business intelligence.

 The chipsets simplify cross-platform SKU management with a wide operating range and works with the default system BIOS to ease integration.
-Combined with best-in-class debug and support capabilities, the DDR memory chipsets for RDIMM, LRDIMM and NVDIMM ensure rapid integration, faster time-to-market and robust system operation.
+Combined with best-in-class debug and support capabilities, Rambus DDR memory chipsets ensure rapid integration, faster time-to-market and robust system operation.

 The demands on server performance continue to increase at a tremendous pace.
 New requirements from large in-memory databases that are powering today’s cloud services and advanced analytics tools are arriving just as the impact of Moore’s Law is starting to slow.
 One key new opportunity is for high-speed server memory interface chipsets, which enable high-speed memory performance without compromising on memory capacities.
 Companies looking to optimize their server memory architecture designs, and improve their overall server performance and reliability, should give serious consideration to optimized DDR4 memory interface chipsets, which enhance the performance of server memory modules.